meelgroup/KCBox/README.md

 KCBox is a long-term project that aims at developping an open-source toolkit for knowledge compilation (KC) and KC-related reasoning tasks.
 It should be emphasized that this projected is GPLv3 licensed.
 So far, we have released three tools: PreLite, Panini, and ExactMC.
-The following researchers have contributed to this project (sorted alphabetically by last name; see history.txt for a rough description):
+The following researchers have contributed to this project (sorted alphabetically by last name; see history.txt for a simple description):

 - Yong Lai
 - Dayou Liu